 - Killing Floor's "London's Finest" character pack includes Captain Wiggins who is dressed as such a guard, although his uniform isn't exactly in the best shape.

 - The E3 trailer for ZombiU features one such guardsman.
 He's lost his hat, but he's still using his bayonet to decapitate zombies with ease.
 And the box art features a zombie guardsman, hat included.

 - The Simpsons:

-similar impressive results - a monk rips his heart out, shows it to him, then puts it back in.
+- "Goo Goo Gai Pan" sees Homer mistake Shaolin Monks, and a monk responds by ripping his heart out, showing it to him, then putting it back in.

 - Flushed Away features an American couple teasing a guard in the sewer rat version of London.

 - Subverted in Family Guy where Peter believes the guard won't move.
 However, he does and responds to Peter, "Nope, that's only our women."